Azure/azure-powershell/src/Storage/Storage.Management/help/New-AzStorageContext.md

 ### Example 5: Get the container for the local developer storage account
 ```
-C:\PS>New-AzureStorageContext -Local | Get-AzureStorageContainer
+C:\PS>New-AzStorageContext -Local | Get-AzStorageContainer
 ```

-This command creates a context by using the local development storage account, and then passes the new context to the **Get-AzureStorageContainer** cmdlet by using the pipeline operator.
+This command creates a context by using the local development storage account, and then passes the new context to the **Get-AzStorageContainer** cmdlet by using the pipeline operator.
 The command gets the Azure Storage container for the local developer storage account.

 ### Example 6: Get multiple containers
 ```
-C:\PS>$Context01 = New-AzureStorageContext -Local
+C:\PS>$Context01 = New-AzStorageContext -Local
-PS C:\> $Context02 = New-AzureStorageContext -StorageAccountName "ContosoGeneral" -StorageAccountKey "< Storage Key for ContosoGeneral ends with == >"
+PS C:\> $Context02 = New-AzStorageContext -StorageAccountName "ContosoGeneral" -StorageAccountKey "< Storage Key for ContosoGeneral ends with == >"
-PS C:\> ($Context01, $Context02) | Get-AzureStorageContainer
+PS C:\> ($Context01, $Context02) | Get-AzStorageContainer
 ```

 The first command creates a context by using the local development storage account, and then stores that context in the $Context01 variable.
 The second command creates a context for the account named ContosoGeneral that uses the specified key, and then stores that context in the $Context02 variable.
-The final command gets the containers for the contexts stored in $Context01 and $Context02 by using **Get-AzureStorageContainer**.
+The final command gets the containers for the contexts stored in $Context01 and $Context02 by using **Get-AzStorageContainer**.

 ### Example 7: Create a context with an endpoint
 ```
-C:\PS>New-AzureStorageContext -StorageAccountName "ContosoGeneral" -StorageAccountKey "< Storage Key for ContosoGeneral ends with == >" -Endpoint "contosoaccount.core.windows.net"
+C:\PS>New-AzStorageContext -StorageAccountName "ContosoGeneral" -StorageAccountKey "< Storage Key for ContosoGeneral ends with == >" -Endpoint "contosoaccount.core.windows.net"
 ```

 This command creates an Azure Storage context that has the specified storage endpoint.